Use tab to navigate through the menu items.

-In this paper, we compare four supervised machine learning models and their average performance.
-We implemented a support-vector machine, logistic regression, k-nearest neighbors, and a random forest on a dataset containing primarily categorical data with limited sample size.
-Our results can be found in the linked paper, where we found optimal performance using the SVM.
+In this paper, we compare four supervised machine learning algorithms and their average performance.
+We implemented a support-vector machine, logistic regression, k-nearest neighbors, and a random forest on a dataset containing primarily categorical data related to a patients symptoms.
+This task involved using this secondary information to predict the primary tumor site of patients.

 This project uses reinforcement learning techniques to teach a computer agent how to navigate a maze-like environment in order to maximize a reward signal by evading bombs that are fixed in location.
-The agent ultimately learns the optimal path to cell within the grid that is most rewarding; a chest.
-I use an on-policy first-visit Monte Carlo and a Q-Learning approach.
+The agent ultimately learns the optimal path to the cell within the grid that is most rewarding; a chest.
+I use an on-policy first-visit Monte Carlo and a Q-Learning approach to this task

 Supervised Learning for Binary Classification